CHCAA-EDUX/Programming-for-the-Humanities-E21/CURRICULUM.md

 Introduces how to regulate the order in which a Python program's code executes.
 In programming, control flow is regulated by conditional statements, loops and function calls.

 #### Coding Café: Basic Unix

+In this coding café, we continue with the Unix shell and terminal focusing on automation and workflows.
 ##### Reading #####

 * Sweigart 2019, chp 2: [Flow Control](https://automatetheboringstuff.com/2e/chapter2/)